Guaidó meets with allies pointing to Venezuela terror links

 He praised Latin American nations for going after Hezbollah operatives; several nations including Paraguay, Honduras, Guatemala and now Colombia plan to or have already declared Hezbollah to be a terrorist organization.

-Pompeo said Hezbollah has “found a home in Venezuela under Maduro.
-This is unacceptable.”
+Following a separate meeting with Guaidó, he refrained from saying whether the U.S. is considering putting Venezuela on its list of state sponsors of terrorism, stating only that officials are “constantly evaluating” whom to include.

-Moya Ocampos said he expected the gathering to raise awareness of the links between Venezuela and Hezbollah in generating illicit revenues and money laundering.
+Moya Ocampos said he anticipates that the gathering will raise awareness of the links between Venezuela and Hezbollah in generating illicit revenues and money laundering.
 But short of additional sanctions, it was unclear what other actions the coalition of nations might take.

 Thus far, Maduro’s government has managed to stealthily evade punishing U.S. sanctions by accessing black markets and boosting cash revenue from alternative sources like gold.